 Several months before a Caravan rolls, the "Caravanner" and the "Blue Beret" publish a description and a registration coupon.
 Everyone who registers receives a detailed bulletin with complete information on the caravan.
 When going abroad, all official matters such as insurance, tourist cards and border crossing formalities are handled for you by the Caravan staff.

-On every Airstream Caravan, the route

-is carefully planned, and a day by day itinerary, including mail stops, is given to all Caravanners in advance.
+On every Airstream Caravan, the route is carefully planned, and a day by day itinerary, including mail stops, is given to all Caravanners in advance.
 Our staff also makes all the arrangements for parking, entertainment, tours, etc. well ahead of the starting date.
 Airstream Caravan Programs always take caravanners of all ages into account.
-Airstream provides the Caravan Staff: a leader, a recreation director, a service representative and an advance representative.
+Airstream provides the Caravan Staff: a leader, a recreation advisor, a service representative and an advance representative.
 This staff is backed by committees composed of interested Caravan members who assist in the day-to-day operations.

-Wally Byam, pioneer trailer traveler, and founder of the Airstream Company, was born on July Fourth and the first International Rally was in the form of a huge birthday party for him at Bull Shoals,
+Wally Byam, pioneer trailer traveler, and founder of the Airstream Company, was born on July Fourth and the first International Rally was in the form of a huge birthday party for him at Bull Shoals, Arkansas.

-Arkansas.
 It was patterned after the International Rallies in Europe which Wally and his wife Stella had attended for many years.
 Everyone enjoyed this first big rally so much that the club decided to make it an annual event.
 Since then, International Rallies have grown and grown.
-Some 4,209 Airstream Travel Trailer families recently gathered at Brandon, Manitoba, Canada, for the 1975 International Rally.
+Some 4493 Airstream Travel Trailer families recently gathered at Louisville, Kentucky for the 1976 International Rally.

-Only Airstream Wally Byam Caravanners and WBCCI members are entitled to have an official Trailer Number and be listed in the 1976 Annual Directory.
-This directory contains a schedule of all major WBCCI Rallies and Airstream Wally Byam Caravans and Rallies for the year, and announces the activities of the

-Ham Radio, C.B.
-Radio, Square Dance and the many other WBCCI special interest clubs.
+Only Airstream Wally Byam Caravanners and WBCCI members are entitled to have an official Trailer Number and be listed in the Annual Directory.
+This directory contains a schedule of all major WBCCI Rallies and Airstream Wally Byam Caravans and Rallies for the year, and announces the activities of the Ham Radio, C.B.
+Radio.
+Square Dance and the many other WBCCI special interest groups.

 Along with the fun, Airstream owners recognize the need for better legislation, more and better overnight parking facilities, more sanitary stations and other travel conveniences.
 They are alert to adverse bills governing travel trailers and have achieved much through the actions of the strong WBCCI National Legislative Committee.

-The Way of Life Department, of the Airstream Company dedicates its full time staff to improving the owners' fun and makes use of all the information and experience gained by owners over the years to help develop even better Airstream and Way of Life programs for the enjoyment of all Airstream owners.
+The Way of Life Department, of the Airstream Company dedicates its full time staff to improving the owners' fun and makes use of all the information and experience gained by owners over the years to help develop even better Airstreams and Way of Life programs for the enjoyment of all Airstream owners.

 Become part of the Airstream Way of Life.
 Join our WBCCI activities and we believe you will enrich your life.
 Owners join through a local unit of WBCCI.
 All operate autonomously, elect their own officers and fix their own dues.
 Annual International dues are paid with the unit dues at the time of application.
-These are at present: International dues, \$7.50 per trailer and unit dues from \$1 to \$10.
-If you are interested, please write to the following address and we will forward your letter to the unit nearest you:
+These are at present: International dues. \$7.50 per trailer and unit dues from \$1 to \$10.
+If you are interested in participating in an Airstream Co.
+Rally or would like to become a member of the Wally Byam Caravan Club, please write to the following address and we will send you all the information.

-WBCCI Headquarters Office 15939 Piuma Avenue Cerritos, California 90701
+Airstream Way of Life Department 15939 Piuma Avenue Cerritos, California 90701